 If a joint effusion is present, aspiration with fluid evaluation can be beneficial if there is concern for infectious or crystal-related etiology.

-Treatment of RA generally includes physical therapy, dietary intervention (see Nutritional Considerations below), anti-inflammatory medication, and Disease-modifying antirheumatic drugs (DMARDs).
+Treatment of RA generally includes physical therapy, dietary intervention (see Nutritional Considerations below), anti-inflammatory medication, and disease-modifying antirheumatic drugs (DMARDs).
 Occupational therapy and social work referrals may also be considered based on patient needs.
-Early referral to a rheumatologist is important both for further evaluation and also for starting treatment.
+Early referral to a rheumatologist is important both for further evaluation and also for starting DMARD treatment.
 Therapy is designed with a “treat to target” approach aiming to achieve remission.
 Reducing disease activity to the extent possible will slow disease progression.

 Extra-articular manifestations are treated according to the specific syndrome (e.g., lubricating eye drops for dry eye syndrome).